 A. The purchaser is 2677588 Washington LLC ("Washington LLC"), a limited liability company formed by TransAlta USA Inc. ("TransAlta").
 Washington LLC is a Washington limited liability company and a direct, wholly-owned subsidiary of TransAlta.
 TransAlta is the indirect owner of the Centralia Power Plant, a coal-fired generating plant, and the Centralia Coal Mine.
-In 2000, the Owners sold the Centralia Power Plant to a direct wholly-owned subsidiary of TransAlta, TECWA Power Inc., and PacifiCorp sold the Centralia Coal Mine to another direct wholly-owned subsidiary of TransAlta, TECWA Fuel Inc. TECWA Power, Inc. owns and operates the Centralia Power Plant as an EWG.
+In 2000, the Owners sold the Centralia Power Plant to a direct wholly-owned subsidiary of TransAlta, TECWA Power Inc., and PacifiCorp sold the Centralia Coal Mine to another direct wholly-owned subsidiary of TransAlta, TECWA Fuel Inc. TransAlta Centralia Generation LLC, a direct wholly-owned subsidiary of TECWA Power, Inc., owns and operates the Centralia Power Plant as an EWG.